About OECD iLibrary

 From ready-made tables to interactive databases, from "at a glance publications" to full reports, OECD iLibrary offers wide ranging research and knowledge to a variety of audiences:

 OECD iLibrary access is available at over 2 000 subscribing institutions world wide, putting OECD publications at the finger tips of some 25 million users in over 100 countries.

 Information about OECD iLibrary:

 In case of questions about the service and content, please email us at [email protected].

 All book and journal content is available to all users to read online by clicking the READ icon.
 Read editions are optimised for browser-enabled mobile devices and can be read online wherever there is an internet connection - desktop computer, tablets or smart phones.
 They are also shareable and embeddable.

 Subscribers benefit from full access to all content in all available formats.

-OECD iLibrary access is offered as subscriptions to packages, thematic collections, journals and statistical databases - see the 2016 OECD Subscriptions catalogue and the 2017 price list (PDF) for a complete overview.
-The 2017 price list took effect on 01 November 2016.
+OECD iLibrary access is offered as subscriptions to packages, thematic collections, journals and statistical databases - see the 2017 OECD Subscriptions catalogue and the 2017 price list (PDF) for a complete overview.

 Any institution interested in subscribing should contact one of our sales agents around the world or the nearest OECD sales contact.